Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods

 \section{The Best Of Both Worlds}

-In this section we detail another gradient-free ensemble method which makes use of estimates of the log-likelihood over the ensemble of particles to estimate the (noisy) gradient.
-This approximation is then used to evolve each particle forward according to overdamped Langevin dynamics.
-To this end, we model the partially observed potential
+\as{In this section we detail a gradient-free ensemble method which makes use of smooth estimates of the log-likelihood over the ensemble of particles to estimate the gradient from the available noisy log-likelihood evaluations.
+This approximation is then used to evolve each particle forward according to overdamped Langevin dynamics in the implied smoothed potential.
+The proposed method has the advantage of the EKS (robust to noisy energy landscapes) and of the ELS (works with gradients and provides controllable approximation of the invariant measure). } \ad{In particular, we expect the convergence to the invariant distribution to be faster compared to EKS to due the exploitation of the approximate gradient, which is insensitive to the local noise-induced fluctuations.}

-as a Gaussian process $f \sim GP(0,k)$, where $k$ is an appropriately chosen positive definite kernel on $\mathbb{R}^d$.
-This idea is inspired by the paper \cite{maoutsa2020interacting} which uses a closely related approach, with the goal of approximating solutions to a Fokker-Planck equation.